mattkumar/blog/content/post/2024-03-28-langagents/Index.markdown

 One of the reasons ChatGPT can't give responses based on real-time information because the underlying model was trained with data up to a certain point in time.
-Another is it doesn't know how to get that information; it's not hooked up to the internet.

 ## Langchain